Skip to content

 13. Sandbanks Beach

-Sandbanks is one of the best beaches in Dorset, if not along the whole of the south coast of England!
+Sandbanks is one of the best beaches in Dorset, if not along the whole of England’s south coast!
 Running along a small peninsula between Poole and Bournemouth, Sandbanks is also home to the most expensive seaside properties in the world!
-On the other side of the peninsula lies Poole Harbour, the largest natural harbour in the world.
-Here you’ll find over a dozen yacht clubs and marinas, as well as some amazing seafood restaurants such as Rick Stein’s.
+Nearby Poole Harbour is home to over a dozen yacht clubs and marinas, as well as some amazing seafood restaurants.

 14. Isle of Purbeck